AgentMC/Sao19/Translate/En/Part7.md

 Isukan nodded quietly and thought for a while, but soon clapped his hands as if to change the atmosphere.

 "── OK, anyway, I understand the situation.
-It’s a pity, it seems better to interrupt the tourism with Human World for a while... "
+It’s a pity, it seems better to interrupt the tourism with Human World for a while..."

 "Well...... at the moment we are preventing the spreading of this information within Centoria, but if the second and the third incidents happen, we won’t be able to control it even with the power of Union Council.
 Then we’ll temporarily block the Great Eastern Gate and tourists staying in Centoria will also be sent home as soon as possible."